AElfProject/aelf-docs/docs/quick-start/developers/dao-dapp/index.md

 With that, we have implemented all the functionalities of our Voting dApp smart contract.

-In the next step, we will compile our smart contract and deploy our written smart contract to the aelf sidechain.
+In the next step, we will compile our smart contract and deploy our written smart contract to the aelf dAppChain.

 <!-- ### Unit Test Voting Smart Contract Logic